 We view equality, human rights and good relations between people as something that affects us all, regardless of our backgrounds, and we are committed to working closely with all those who are interested in, or affected by, our work.
 We see this as an ongoing process enabling individuals and organisations to influence and shape our work.

-In developing the Council's Corporate Equality Scheme 2024-2028, we have carefully considered all of the evidence and data that is available to us.
+In developing our Corporate Equality Scheme 2024-2028, we have carefully considered all of the evidence and data that is available to us.
 We have also held workshops with different groups of people in the community to seek their feedback on any barriers people with any of the protected characteristics may experience when accessing our services.

-In March 2023 a Local Government Association (LGA) Corporate Peer Challenge took place at Swale Borough Council and an action plan was developed.
+In March 2023 a Local Government Association (LGA) Corporate Peer Challenge took place and an action plan was developed.
 Some of the actions supported eliminating discrimination and are further captured in our equality objectives.
-The LGA report and SBC action plan can be viewed <a href="https://example.com/here/beauty-state-st
+The LGA report and SBC action plan can be viewed here.

-This is the fourth scheme the Council has developed since 2007, and we have decided to publish comprehensive data on the key equality and diversity characteristics of the borough of Swale and of our residents.
+This is the fourth scheme we have developed since 2007, and we have decided to publish comprehensive data on the key equality and diversity characteristics of the borough and of our residents.

-The purpose of the scheme is to describe how Swale Borough Council will fulfil its moral, social and legal obligations to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity, and foster good relations.
+The purpose of the scheme is to describe how we will fulfil our moral, social and legal obligations to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity, and foster good relations.

-Swale Borough Council's overarching vision is learning from the past, focusing on the future.
-We have put in place a three year Corporate Plan with five priorities (subject to adoption):
+Our overarching vision is learning from the past, focusing on the future.
+We have put in place a three year Corporate Plan with five priorities: